isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 # Setting up WordPress for this theme

-## Set up the Home Page
+## Set up the Home Page and FrontPage Template Pages

 ### Leading title

-To display 'Who We Are', you need to add 'Who We Are' to the excerpt field of the Home Page.
+- To display 'Who We Are', you need to add 'Who We Are' to the excerpt field of the Home Page.

-### Random Home Hero Images
+### Random Home Hero Images (ACF setup)

-To get the random image for the home hero, you have to create a field group (e.g. "Single Post Custom Fields").
+- To get the random image for the home hero, you have to create a field group with ACF (e.g. "Single Post Custom Fields").
   The field Name should be called home_hero, Field Type > Choice > True/False.

-## Set Up Featured Stories
+### Featured Stories for Home Page (ACF setup)

-The theme displays the three latest featured stories on the Home Page.
-To set up, under the field group for Single Posts, (e.g. "Single Post Custom Fields") create a field called home_featured, Field Type > Choice > True/False.
+- The theme displays the three latest featured stories on the Home Page.
+To set up, under the field group "Single Post Custom Fields" create a field called home_featured, Field Type > Choice > True/False.

-To set up the portrait image of the featured story, create a custom field "featured_story_image", of Field Type Image.
+- To set up the portrait image of the featured story, create a custom field "featured_story_image", of Field Type Image.
 Make sure the return format is "Image Array".

-## Set Up Country Stories

-The theme displays the three latest featured stories of the country on the country page.
-Set up is similar to Featured Stories for the Home Page.
-The naming is "country_featured" for the boolean field.
-This feature uses the "featured_story_image" to display the portait image in the country page.
+### Featured Stories of Page (ACF setup)

+- The theme displays the three latest featured stories on each page using the Frontpage template.
+To set up, under the field group "Single Post Custom Fields" create a field called page_featured, Field Type > Choice > True/False.

+## Set up the Pages using 'Frontpage Template' (e.g. 'Kenya', 'Blog', 'Music Videos')

+- Make sure the post has the correct tag.
+The tag needs to have the same slug as the page.
+  E.g. the page slug for 'Cape Verde' is 'cape-verde'.
+The slug for the tag 'Cape Verde' is also 'cape-verde'.
+- In the Edit Page Sidebar > Document > Page Attributes > Template: Frontpage Template (uses page_frontpage.php)
+- The code relies on the title to display "Featured stories from <THE_TITLE>".
+- Don't forget to add the portrait style "Featured Story Image", although the theme falls back onto the featured image.
+- Don't forget to add an excerpt so we have a leading title (e.g. Land of the Lion King)
+- To select the featured stories, check the 'page_featured' field in the post.

+### What if there are not enough posts?

+- FrontPage template only displays the square tiles section if there are more than three posts with the matching tag.
+- If there are less than three posts, you need to select 'page_featured' for the one, two or three posts that match the tag.
+If no featured posts are selected, and there are less than three posts matching the page, no posts will be displayed.

 ## Image Sizes